There is a lot to consider when buying or selling a home. And there is a lot of bad advice out there for both.

 The cost of a test or a no charge estimate could save you from bankruptcy.

 Underslab Plumbing from the Seller’s Perspective

 As the seller, you are only responsible for fixing what is leaking at the time — and most sellers usually believe that’s all that’s necessary.
-But I suggest you approach this from the buyer’s perspective, or at the very least, consider the buyer.
+But I suggest (again) that you approach this from the buyer’s perspective, or at the very least, consider the buyer.

 Take the example from above.
 What I should have done — and recommend doing now in situations like this — is to get the buyer involved.

 The seller from the example insisted on only spending the $7,000 on repairs and not the $12,000 to replace.
 So instead of wasting $7,000+ on repairs that will soon need to be repaired again — remember one leak on a cast iron system repaired will soon be two leaks — at this point, let the buyer know the situation.
 Give the buyer the opportunity to pay the additional $5,000 to get the entire system replaced.